hypo69/hypo/docs/gemini/set 0/en/consultant/src/ai/tiny_troupe/TinyTroupe/RESPONSIBLE_AI_FAQ.md

 """
 Explanation of evaluation methods and metrics.
 """
 TinyTroupe was evaluated using various use cases documented within the library.
-The evaluation's effectiveness is limited to demonstrated scenarios.
+The evaluation's effectiveness is limited to demonStarted scenarios.
 Unit and scenario testing are integral to its development.

 ## What are the limitations of TinyTroupe?
 How can users minimize the impact of TinyTroupe’s limitations when using the system?

 """
-Discussion of TinyTroupe's limitations and mitigation strategies.
+Discussion of TinyTroupe's limitations and mitigation Startegies.
 """
 TinyTroupe's accuracy in replicating human behavior is not established.
 Theoretically, it could generate malicious outputs, but this has not been observed.
 Its primary use case for generating malicious outputs is validation of other AI systems against such outputs.